esalesky/esalesky.github.io/index.md

 Before grad school, I worked at MIT Lincoln Laboratory in the Human Language Technology group from 2012-2017, focused primarily on machine translation and language learning applications.
 I graduated from Dartmouth College in 2012, where I studied Math and Linguistics.
-My undergraduate [thesis](http://linguistics.dartmouth.edu/undergraduate/honors/past-honors-theses) compared unsupervised segmentation methods on a set of unrelated languages with Ann Irvine.
+My undergraduate [thesis](http://linguistics.dartmouth.edu/undergraduate/honors/past-honors-theses) compared the linguistic validity of unsupervised segmentation methods with Ann Irvine.

 When not at my computer, I like to [learn languages](https://www.duolingo.com/esalesky), run long distances, and bike to ice cream!